VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 * **hd44780ioClass/hd44780_I2Cexp.h**, I2C interface

 ## Upcoming features
+* relay and batterypack wiring
 * lcd dimmming with light states
 * Hourmeter (already included in most of the stock Ebike control units)

 ## Known Bugs
 * Powering the bike from battery stop the connection to the laptop.
 This is probably caused by the 5V step-down converter having different voltage than the computers usb port.
+* Before driving the headlight with a mosfet, the hubmotor could be used as a dynamo powering the headlight in case of battery dying

 ## Sources
 * [Battery capacity and discharge graphs, lygte-info](https://lygte-info.dk/review/batteries2012/LG%2018650%20M26%202600mAh%20(Purple)%20UK.html)